 Gregory Pantin is a member of the Dispute and Risk Management department providing representation in a wealth of contentious mandates, is an expert in general commercial litigation and has also assisted with tax appeals.
 Gregory “impresses clients with his service ethic” and is described as a “very approachable and available adviser”.
 Clients indicate that “his strength is his pre-emptive approach – he is always thinking through all scenarios and strategies” and that he “has been developing a strong name for litigation”.

-Glenn Hamel-Smith maintains a practice including banking and finance.
+Glenn Hamel-Smith has a strong aptitude for banking and finance.
 His work in this field spans transactional and regulatory mandates, including bank mergers, high-value note issuances and project finance.
 Sources recognise that he has “developed a significant role at the firm and is adding value to clients” and that “No matter how tense we get, or pressed for time, he has an even perspective, doesn’t get very riled up and is measured in his responses.”